Asymptotics of shortest filling closed multi-geodesics: Introduction

-For an embedded filling graph $G\subset X_g$, we next introduce its \emph{dual $4$-valent graph $\mathcal{D}(G)$} as the graph obtained by connecting the mid-points of neighboring edges of $G$ by geodesic segments.
+More precisely, for an embedded filling graph $G\subset X_g$, its \emph{dual $4$-valent graph $\mathcal{D}(G)$} is defined by connecting the mid-points of neighboring edges of $G$ by geodesic segments.
 This $4$-valent graph on $X_g$ can be treated as a finite set of closed curves.
 In general, these curves may be contractible or not in minimal position (see Figure \ref{fig:bigon}).
 However, we are able to show that if $G$ realizes the minimal length among all filling graphs, its dual $4$-valent graph $\mathcal{D}(G)$ is in minimal position and isotopic to a filling set of closed geodesics (see Proposition \ref{prop:ess_mid_gph}).
 This can be proved by showing the nonexistence of disks, immersed monogons and bigons bounded by curves in $\mathcal{D}(G)$ by using the Gauss-Bonnet formula.
+This depends on the existence and properties of the graphs realizing the minimal length among all finite filling geodesic graphs (see Proposition \ref{prop:min_prop}, which is a consequence of \cite[Theorem 1.2(3)]{martelli2015spines}; see also \emph{e.g.} \cite{meeks1982embedded, white10injectivity, namazi2009heegaard} for graphs/surfaces with minimal lengths/areas in higher dimensional spaces).
 Next, from an elementary inequality (see Proposition \ref{prop:graph_estimate}), it is not hard to see that

 At this stage, to obtain the upper bound of Theorem \ref{mt-1}, it suffices to construct an explicit embedded filling graph, still denoted by $G$, in $X_g$ such that